A year ago, simply finding a photograph of Lee Jae-yong was tricky.

-But since Mr Lee's father suffered a heart attack in 2014, he has been considered de facto boss of the entire Samsung group.
+But since Lee's father suffered a heart attack in 2014, he has been considered de facto boss of the entire Samsung group.

 Forbes ranks the divorced father-of-two as the 40th most powerful person in the world, with a net worth of almost $6bn (£4.9bn).

-What is he accused of?
+What was he accused of?

 What does this mean for Samsung?

 Mr Lee's release will be a major relief to the world's biggest smartphone marker and arguably the most important company in corporate Korea.

 You could see the immediate impact of that from the pop in Samsung's share price - a sign that investors were looking forward to Mr Lee back in the driving seat.

 It may, or may not be, back to work as usual.
 Mr Lee wants to clear his name.
 Prosecutors want him back behind bars.

 Samsung has sales equivalent to about a fifth of the country's GDP.
 To date it has appeared unaffected by Lee's absence, with Samsung Electronics posting record profits last year.